LauLauThom/Fiji-RoiClickTools/README.md

 <img src="https://github.com/LauLauThom/RoiClicTool/blob/master/Image/customMacro.png" alt="customMacro" width="900" height="320">

 ### - More complex custom actions
-More complex operations can be implemented by adding a few lines in the source code.
+More complex operations to be executed on click can be implemented by adding a few lines in the source code.
 Edit the file `Roi 1-click Tools.ijm` in `Fiji.app/macros/toolsets`.
 Then look for the paragraph